fyk1239/SNN-TL/README.md

-# Effective Transfer Learning Algorithm in Spiking Neural Networks.
+# Transfer Learning Algorithm in Spiking Neural Networks.
 Python implementation of transfer learning on SNNs with the centered kernel alignment (CKA).
+Now try to get some improvement

 ## Requirement
 - Python 3.7